Kevin Kelly, executive editor of Wired Magazine, writes in his latest book, New Rules for the New Economy,

 There are two words, “bit” and “coin”.
 “Bit” refers to a basic unit of information in computing and digital communications.
 I hope I don’t need to explain the word “coin”.

 Just like other currencies, bitcoins can be exchanged for goods and services or for other currencies, provided the other party is willing to accept them.
 Yet many features differentiates bitcoin from conventional physical currencies like dollar or rupee.
+Learn about the best customizable job board tools.

 How does Bitcoin differ from physical currencies?